-The unity of the Spirit doesn't abolish our differences, but it creates a bond, a commonality, that's greater than those differences.
-We can't manufacture this kind of unity.
-It's the work of the Holy Spirit.
-But once we receive it, we can "endeavor to keep" it.
+The unity of the Spirit doesn't negate our diversity, but it creates a bond, a commonality, that's greater than our differences.
+We can't manufacture the unity of the Spirit.
+It's the work of God's Spirit among us.
+But once we've receive it, we can 4:3 "endeavor to keep" it.

-The word "endeavor" means "to aggressively and actively do whatever it takes to preserve our unity."
+And this word 4:3 "endeavor" means "to aggressively and actively do whatever it takes to preserve our unity."

-The Spirit creates a "bond of peace" between us, but it'll get broken if we don't protect it.
+The Spirit creates a 4:3 "bond of peace" between us, but it'll get broken if we don't protect it.
 Misunderstandings, hurt feelings, jealousies threaten the unity of the Spirit.

-A visitor to an insane asylum was astonished to see only three guards in charge of hundreds of dangerous patients.
-The visitor asked one of the guards, "Aren't you afraid these people will overpower you and escape?"
-He replied, "No, lunatics never unite."
+Once, a visitor to an insane asylum was astonished to see only three guards in charge of hundreds of dangerous patients.
+He asked one of the guards, "Aren't you afraid these people will overpower you and escape?"
+The guard replied, "No, lunatics never unite."

 God has created a wonderful family at CCSM.
 You can sense the unity of the Spirit.
 But it's up to us to walk in lowliness, gentleness, patience, and tolerance toward one another.
-Differences will arise, but we need to work through them and endeavor to stay together.
+Differences will arise, but we can work through them, and make it our goal to stay united.

-And there're several other reasons we should be so concerned about unity...
-Verse 4, "There is one body..."
-When God looks down on our community, He sees all the true believers in all the churches as "one body!"
+And there're several other reasons we should be concerned about our togetherness...
+Verse 4, 4:4 "There is one body..."
+When God looks on CalvaryCSM He sees us not just as individual believers, but as 4:4 "one body!"

-"And one Spirit..."
+And there is just 4:4 "one Spirit..."
 The same Spirit who dwells in you, dwells in me!
-"Just as you were called in one hope of your calling..."
-In other words, there's only one heaven.

-There's not a Baptist heaven, or Methodist heaven, or Presbyterian heaven, or Calvary Chapel heaven.
+4:4 "Just as you were called in one hope of your calling..."
+There's only one heaven.
+There's not a Baptist heaven, or Methodist heaven, or Presbyterian heaven, or a Calvary Chapel heaven.

-There's "only one hope of our calling..."
-And "one Lord..."
+And there's 4:5 "one Lord..."
 We all say, "Yes, Sir" to the same person.
-His name is Jesus!
-Our goal is please and glorify Jesus!
+Our goal is to please and glorify Jesus!

-And "one faith..."
-There's one true body of belief.
+There's also 4:5 "one faith..."
+There's one body of truth.
 Theology isn't arbitrary or ambiguous.
 Somebody is right and somebody is wrong.
-There's only "one faith."
+There's only 4:5 "one faith."

-And there's "one baptism..."
-When a person comes to Christ, they're baptized into the Body of Christ, not just a particular church.
-Thus, it's arrogance and bigoted for one church not to accept another's baptism.
+As well as, 4:5 "one baptism..."
+When a person comes to Christ they are baptized into the Body of Christ, not a particular church.
+Thus, it's arrogant and bigoted for one church not to accept another church's baptism.

-There's only "one baptism."
-And finally, "one God and Father of all, who is above all, and through all, and in you all."
-On the night before His crucifixion, Jesus prayed not only for our orthodoxy, but for our unity.
-He prayed for it that night, then Jesus paid for it the next day.
+And finally there's 4:6 "one God and Father of all, who is above all, and through all, and in you all."
+Recall on the night before His crucifixion Jesus prayed not only for our orthodoxy, but for our unity.
+He prayed for it that night, then Jesus paid for it the next day on the cross.
 The least we can do is endeavor to keep it intact!

-"But to each one of us grace was given according to the measure of Christ's gift."
+4:7 "But to each one of us grace was given according to the measure of Christ's gift."
 God floods us with grace.

-"Therefore He says: "When He ascended on high, He led captivity captive, and gave gifts to men."
-And part of His grace toward us are spiritual gifts.
-Jesus is like a conquering general who's taken his foe captive.

-But He's done so to adorn them with amazing gifts.
+And here's when, verse 8, 4:8 "Therefore He says: "When He ascended on high, He led captivity captive, and gave gifts to men."
+Part of His grace toward us are spiritual gifts.
+As a conquering general Jesus took us as His captives.
+But He did so, to bestow on us gifts.